 As the Australian Government's export credit agency, we are an integral part of Australia's international trade focus supporting businesses, jobs and the community.
 We are a corporate Commonwealth entity with an independent Board that is responsible for managing our affairs.
 This includes determining our strategy, defining our risk appetite and monitoring our performance.

 We are governed by the Export Finance and Insurance Corporation Act 1991 (Cth) and the PGPA Act.
 Although we form part of the DFAT portfolio of agencies, we do not form part of any corporate group, nor do we own or control any other entities.
-Our responsible Minister is the Minister for Trade, Tourism and Investment.
+Our responsible Minister is the Minister for Trade and Tourism (as at 30 June 2022).

-Our legal corporation name under our legislation is Export Finance and Insurance Corporation, also known as Efic.
+Our legal corporation name under our legislation is Export Finance and Insurance Corporation, also known as EFIC.
+We have legislative authority to operate under the name Export Finance Australia.

-A breakdown of our governance structure, which is current as of November 2021, is set out in Figure 1: our governance structure.
+A breakdown of our governance structure, which is current as of 30 June 2022, is set out in Figure 1: Our governance structure.

-Our remuneration strategy, structure and governance arrangements are detailed in our 2020-2021 Annual Report.

-As at 30 June 2021, we had 102.5 permanent full-time equivalent employees.
-Our workforce profile and employee breakdown by location is set out in Figure 2: workforce profile.
+Our remuneration strategy, structure and governance arrangements are detailed in our FY2022 Annual Report.
+As at 30 June 2022, we had 111.5 permanent full-time equivalent employees.
+Our workforce profile and employee breakdown is set out in Figure 2: workforce profiles.